Coffee grounds

 Disposal options

-- Home compost bin or worm farm
+- Home compost bin, bokashi bin or worm farm

-- Place in your landfill bin.
+- Place in your general waste bin.

 Additional information